omotoyosi-odele/aig-230-lab05-omotoyosi/README.md

 By completing this lab, you will be able to:

-- Explain **distributional semantics** and why meaning can be learned from context
-- Train word embeddings using **Word2Vec** and **FastText**
-- Interpret **semantic similarity** using cosine distance
-- Perform **vector algebra (analogies)** and explain why it works
-- Visualize embedding spaces and reason about their structure
-- Compare embeddings to n-gram and count-based representations
-- Describe realistic **industry use cases** for word embeddings
+- Explain why **word order** matters in NLP tasks
+- Describe how **sequence models** differ from bag-of-words and embedding-only approaches
+- Understand the structure and behavior of **Recurrent Neural Networks (RNNs)**
+- Work with **sequence tensors** in PyTorch
+- Trace how information flows across time steps in an RNN
+- Interpret model outputs and loss values during training
+- Connect sequence modeling to downstream NLP tasks

 ---

 ### Topics Covered

-This lab directly builds on the lecture material for Week 4 and covers:
+This lab builds on Week 4 and introduces foundational concepts for neural NLP models:

-- Learned representations vs engineered features
-- Distributional semantics (“a word is known by the company it keeps”)
-- Word2Vec (Skip-gram architecture, high-level intuition)
-- Semantic similarity and nearest neighbors
+- Limitations of bag-of-words and static embeddings
-- Vector arithmetic and analogies
+- Sequences and temporal dependencies in language
-- Visualization of embedding spaces (PCA)
+- Recurrent Neural Networks (high-level intuition)
-- FastText and subword information
+- Hidden states and information flow over time
-- Conceptual comparison with GloVe
+- Input, hidden, and output representations
+- Tensor shapes for sequences and batches
+- Training loops for sequence models in PyTorch
-- Practical limitations and evaluation considerations
+- Conceptual limitations of basic RNNs

 ---